thunderbird/thunderbird-android/docs/engineering/rfcs/0000-rfc-template.md

 ## Outcome

-Filled in when the RFC is accepted, rejected, or superseded.
+Filled in when the RFC is accepted, rejected, or obsolete.

 Summarize the final decision and link follow-up work.